OmoredeIguma/Consumer-Behavior-Analysis-in-E-Commerce/README.md

 Note: This dataset was synthetically generated for illustrative purposes, and any resemblance to real individuals or scenarios is coincidental. <br />

 The transformed dataset and the raw SPSS output file are presented above along with the results and discussions in a Word document presented in APA 7th edition format which goes in-depth into the findings.
-Below is a quick summary of findings and recommendations based on the results obtained from the dataset.<br />
+Below this readme file is a quick summary of findings and recommendations based on the results obtained from the dataset.<br />

 # Data Preparation
 The variables Age, Gender, Membership Type, Satisfaction level and Discount Applied were recoded into different variables. <br />